julianolf/sshtun/README.md

- --help                 Show usage and exit --interface-ip         IP address for the TUN interface (default: 198.18.0.1) --interface-name       TUN interface name (default: utun123) --socks-port           Port for the SSH tunnel (default: 1080) --ssh-host             User and host to create the SSH tunnel (e.g., user@jumpbox) --version              Show version and exit
+ --help                 Show usage and exit --interface-ip         IP address for the TUN interface (default: 198.18.0.1) --interface-name       TUN interface name (default: utun123) --profile              Profile from the configuration file to load --socks-port           Port for the SSH tunnel (default: 1080) --ssh-host             User and host to create the SSH tunnel (e.g., user@jumpbox) --version              Show version and exit